Full Body Check

 Know the skin you’re in!

 All patients of Bopp Dermatology and Facial Plastic Surgery are requested to have a full body check at least once to learn about their skin.
-During this visit you will be checked from head to toe with some exceptions.
+During this visit, you will be checked from head to toe with some exceptions.
 This is an educational visit.
 It is the perfect time to ask questions regarding your skin that you’ve always wanted to know.

-We recommend seeing an ophthalmologist to have your retina checked yearly since age and sun exposure can increase risk of developing intraocular melanoma.
+We recommend seeing an ophthalmologist to have your retina checked yearly since age and sun exposure can increase the risk of developing intraocular melanoma.
 An oral exam should be done by your dentist yearly because melanoma may be found in the mouth.
 The genital area should be checked by patients prior to coming in for the full body check.
 If there are any lesions to be checked let us know.
 As for females, this area is typically checked by the OB/GYN yearly.
 Hair stylists are trained to look for any lesions in the scalp and they should bring it to your attention because a variety of skin cancers can develop in that area.
 10% of melanomas involve the scalp.